Ethernal-Tech/blade-contracts/contracts/blade/README.md

 ## Token Contracts

-The `ChildERC20`, `ChildERC721`, `ChildERC1155`, and `NativeERC20` contracts represent templates for the management of bridged assets on the blade chain.
-The latter two represent assets which are an ERC20 on the connected chain, but used as the native asset (for the payment of gas) on the blade chain.
-The `NativeERC20` allows for more of the asset to be minted on the child chain directly.
-The other contracts assume the supply is dictated by the connected chain asset, and cannot mint more of the asset directly.
-Work is already underway to add Mintable templates for ERC20/721/1155 tokens.
+`NativeERC20` and `NativeMintableERC20` represent assets which are an ERC20 on the external chain, but used as the native asset (for the payment of gas) on the blade chain.
+The `NativeMintableERC20` allows for more of the asset to be minted on the child chain directly.

 ## System